 PC hardware was to interpret that bytecode.

-Today, any decent J2SE implementation contains a Just-In-Time (JIT) compiler
+Today, any decent Java implementation includes a Just-In-Time (JIT) compiler

 that compiles frequently executed methods to native code.

 So it sounds quite natural to take one step further and compile the entire

 application down to native code before it is deployed.

 Such tools exist and they are called